bpladewig/academic-profile/content/home/experience.md

   * Leader of personal research group, co-founder of the Barrer Centre
   * Developed novel membrane synthesis and characterisation techniques, including for photoresponsive materials
-  * Taught various undergraduat and postgraduate courses
+  * Taught various undergraduate and postgraduate courses
   """

 [[experience]]